sqrldev/wordpress-sqrl-login/readme.txt

 1. Ensure that your site is using SSL.
 It's using a https connection.
 2. Install the plugin.
 3. Enable the plugin.
-4. Verify that your login screen has a login screen similar to the screenshot below.
+4. Verify that your login screen has a login screen similar to the screenshot on the details page.

 == Screenshots ==
 1. Login screen with enabled SQRL Login